skoczen/will/docs/improve.md

 - [brandonsturgeon](https://github.com/brandonsturgeon) jumped on hipchat's API-breaking change, and made will immune in a flash.
 - [bsvetchine](https://github.com/bsvetchine) fixed a bug with README generation.
 - [carsongee](https://github.com/carsongee) pooled your redis connections.
 - [camilonova](https://github.com/camilonova) fixed the `@randomly` decorator, and brought the joy of more pugs to your life.
+He's also reported several important bugs.
 - [ckcollab](http://github.com/ckcollab) was one of the original contributors, when will was first built at GreenKahuna.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.